About

 Best Building Practices

-Energy Efficiency
+Energy Efficiency and Conservation

 Heating, cooling, and powering homes emit greenhouse gas (GHG) emissions.
-Energy efficiency practices help to lower GHG emissions and the cost of electricity usage.
+Energy efficiency and conservation practices help to lower GHG emissions and the cost of electricity usage.
 It's about using less energy to reach the same level of comfort.
 Residential energy efficiency measures may include weatherization, lighting upgrades, building envelope improvements, upgrades to more efficient appliances and HVAC equipment, and occupant behavior changes.

 Clean and efficient energy is good for business.
 Even better, there are great financing options, grants and incentives available to help you make the switch to cleaner, more efficient energy for your business.